Skip to main content

 Creating and Managing Backups

 • Nitrux users have been able to back up their data using Kup since version 1.1.9 (July 27th, 2019).
-You can find Kup in System Settings→Backups.
+Users can find Kup in System Settings→Backups.

 Creating OpenRC and User Services